joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 ## switching to a record

 We know we want to map some state to a procedure or function and immediately call it.
-Let's set up the record first and then we'll see how we can use it like a switch.

 ```typescript
 const replyRecord: Record<Kind, string> = {